CIS-566-Fall-2023/hw03-legos/README.md

 - Finally, use an Attribute Transfer node to obtain color and surface normal information for each particle based on the original mesh.

 ## Converting the points to LEGO bricks
-For this assignment, we require you to support three overall categories of LEGO brick:
+This project supports ==three overall categories of LEGO brick:
 | Block bricks        | Slope bricks         | Flat bricks|
 | -----------         | -----------          |------              |
 | ![](block_brick.png)| ![](slope_brick.png) | ![](flat_brick.png)|